-The purpose of a certificate is to bind together in some authenticated way a public key, and a set of statements about 25 this public key.
+The purpose of a certificate is to bind together in some authenticated way a public key, and a set of statements about this public key.
 The most important statement made is usually who owns the public key.
 Other potentially important statements might deal with what the key is and is not authorized to do, and when the key expires.

 The best-known standard for key certificates is X.509.
-30 More detailed information on the construction of X.509 certificates can be found in CCITT, Dract Recommendation X.509, "The Directory-Authentication Framework," Consultation Committee, International Telephone and Telegraph, International Telecommunications Union, 35 Geneva, 1989 or RSA Laboratories, "PKCS #6: Extended-Certificate Syntax Standard," Version 1.5, November 1993.
+More detailed information on the construction of X.509 certificates can be found in CCITT, Dract Recommendation X.509, "The Directory-Authentication Framework," Consultation Committee, International Telephone and Telegraph, International Telecommunications Union, Geneva, 1989 or RSA Laboratories, "PKCS #6: Extended-Certificate Syntax Standard," Version 1.5, November 1993.

 In a preferred embodiment of the invention, central controller 200 has at least one signature key pair for which everyone using the system knows the public signature key.
-40 In one embodiment of the invention, central controller 200 will use two signature key pairs: one key pair for signing key certificates and one key pair for use in the rest of the protocols described.
-Central controller 200 keeps the certificate authority signature pair under lock and key except 45 for when a key certificate needs to be signed.
+In one embodiment of the invention, central controller 200 will use two signature key pairs: one key pair for signing key certificates and one key pair for use in the rest of the protocols described.
+Central controller 200 keeps the cerfor when a key certificate needs to be signed.
 On the other hand, the other signature key pair is available at all times.

-Each time a new user (a party or requestor) registers with central controller 200, the certificate authority signature key is used by central controller 200 to sign a unique signature 50 key pair for the user.
+Each time a new user (a party or requester) registers with central controller 200, the certificate authority signature key key pair for the user.
 This needs to be done before a user uses their signature key pair for the first time.
 In one embodiment of the invention, central controller 200 generates a signature key pair and signed key certificate for the user.
 In an alternate embodiment, the user creates his own key pairs.
-55

 Once a user involved in the system has a signed key certificate for his public signature key, he can then use that signature key to sign a key certificate for his public encryption key.
-Central controller 200, acting as the certificate authority, can also sign the key certificates for encryption 60 keys.
+Central controller 200, acting as the certificate authority, can also sign the key certificates for encryption keys.
 This has the advantage of reducing the number of signature verifications.
 In an embodiment of the present invention, the same method for generating signature key pairs is used for generating encryption key pairs.

-A user follows the following basic protocol when regis- 65 tering with central controller 200.
+A user follows the following basic protocol when registering with central controller 200.
 Suppose that Alice is such a user:

-1. Alice obtains a signature key pair.
+- 1. Alice obtains a signature key pair. - 2.
+Alice generates a key certificate for her public signature key, sends a copy of the certificate and the public key to central controller 200, and asks central controller 200 to sign the certificate. - 3.
+Central controller 200 sends Alice a copy of the signed certificate. - 5.
+Alice generates a key certificate for her public encryption key and signs it with her private signature key.

-- Alice generates a key certificate for her public signature key, sends a copy of the certificate and the public key to central controller 200, and asks central controller 200 to sign the certificate. - 3.
-Central controller 200 sends Alice a copy of the signed certificate. - 4.
-Alice obtains an encryption key pair. - 5.
-Alice generates a key certificate for her public encryption key and signs it with her private signature key. - Alice sends a copy of her public encryption key, along with a copy of the signed key certificate, to central controller 200.
+6. Alice sends a copy of her public encryption key, along with a copy of the signed key certificate, to central controller 200.